DOM (Document Object Model)

 .querySelector()

-: Used to select a specific element in the web page. -
+: Used to select specific elements from the web page. -

 .createElement()